What Is an Acoustic Neuroma?

 - persistent headaches

-It is important to talk to your doctor as soon as you start experiencing neuroma symptoms.
-That is the only way to preserve your hearing.
-Once lost, hearing will not return after treatment.
+It’s important to talk to your doctor as soon as you start experiencing neuroma symptoms.
+That’s the only way to preserve your hearing.
+Once lost, hearing won’t return after treatment.